Highlights of the Program

 DVGW

-- Outlining the international codes and standards that guide safe CO₂ transportation practices
+- International codes and standards that guide safe CO₂ transportation practices

 - Translating ISO/CD 27913 into national rules and regulations to ensure compliance and consistency